biosimulations/biosimulations/docs/users/faqs.md

 First, currently runBioSimulations focuses on the latest version of SED-ML (L1V3) and has limited ability to execute simulation experiments encoded using older versions of SED-ML.
 Going forward, runBioSimulations will support new versions of SED-ML through new versions of simulation tools submitted to BioSimulators that support these new versions of SED-ML.
 Because BioSimulators stores old versions of simulation tools, runBioSimulations will also maintain the ability to execute simulations that involve the current version of SED-ML.

 Second, runBioSimulations can only execute SED-ML files that involve model formats, modeling frameworks, and simulation algorithms that are supported by at least one of the standardized simulation tools in the BioSimulators registry.
 Presently, the standardized simulation tools support multiple formats, multiple frameworks, and over 40 algorithms.
-Going forward, we aim to expand this by working with the community to develop standardized interfaces to additional simulation tools and submitting them to BioSimulators.
+Going forward, we aim to expand this by working with the community to develop standardized interfaces for additional simulation tools and submitting them to BioSimulators.

 Third, runBioSimulations has limited ability to execute SED-ML documents that deviate from the specifications of the COMBINE/OMEX archive and SED-ML formats.
 In practice, this is the most significant limitation because some simulation tools produce SED-ML files which deviate from the specifications of SED-ML and because most of the existing SED-ML files at SED-ML.org and in model repositories such as BioModels deviate from the specifications of SED-ML.
 Below is a list of known issues which prevent runBioSimulations from executing many SED-ML files.